 And again, your email may lag behind.

-If your site was already converted to HTTPS, ensure that a new SSL certificate has been issued at your new host prior to migration.
+If your site was already converted to HTTPS, ensure that a new SSL certificate has been issued at your new host.

 When you delete your site from CloudFlare, your original host certificate should still keep your HTTPS status active.